UCI-GDIM32-W25/in-class-activities-topetea2-yoshi/README.md

 Q5.
 X = 10 is going to print at the start of the game

-Q6.
-10 is our value and "x = " + X is a string that will be printed out in code.
+Q6. int = 10 is our parameter and "x = " + X is a Debug.log method that will be printed out on the console.

 Q7.
-The code is using a datatype vaule, which will not compile once we run the game.
+The code is using a datatype value, which will not compile once we run the game.

 Q8.
 We change Transform to _playerTransform in order to fix the error.